vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/storage/storage.md

       1. The storage access mode is specified in the `spec.accessModes` parameter for the PersistentVolume resource.
       1. The `spec.mountOptions` parameter set must contain an `nfsvers` entry with version `4.0`.

-   1. Instead of an initialization container to write a web page to a persistent volume, a single-run Kubernetes task (job) is used.
-This approach works because in this case all pods will have access to the same persistent volume.
+   1. Instead of an initialization container to write a web page to a PV, a single-run Kubernetes task (job) is used.
+This approach works because in this case all pods will have access to the same PV.

-   1. ReclaimPolicy `Retain` is used for the persistent volume because the `Recycle` policy will not allow instant removal of the volume when it becomes unnecessary.
+   1. ReclaimPolicy `Retain` is used for the PV because the `Recycle` policy will not allow instant removal of the volume when it becomes unnecessary.
 Clearing a volume of data takes a long time.
 The `Delete` policy is not used so that you can monitor the state of the storage manually and not accidentally delete it.

 1. Create a manifest for the `milkshake` application.